 Let’s go through some of the common objections that FSBOs will often bring up before an agreement is signed, and discuss how to respond.

-Before we dive in, however, let’s talk to Smart Agents Member Rick Culp about how he handles objections, and his advice was shareable.
+We spoke to Smart Agents Member Rick Culp about how he handles objections, and his advice was shareable.

 - Diffuse the objections by asking basic questions.